 If the answer to the above is yes, then you’re like 92% of other businesses who don’t automate this process.
 Unfortunately, this makes the process of removing ex-employee access to business data open to human error and forgetfulness.

-Ensuring employee access to systems and data is deprovisioned 100% of the time, in a timely manner, is vital to protect your business.
+Ensuring employee access to systems and data is deprovisioned 100% of the time, in a timely manner, is vital to protecting your business.
 If data held by your company gets into the public domain, you could be fined and forced to tell the public that you’ve had a data breach.

 There are three ways that employees can put data at risk

 Stories of employees leaving laptops on trains, or losing a USB memory stick full of sensitive data are common.
 In these cases, we don’t believe the employees are at fault, because the technology is not up to the standard to keep data safe.
 Businesses can ensure this doesn’t happen by using the right technology.
 You should be able to remotely wipe portable devices, and any data on a lost laptop or hard drive should be impossible to read due to encryption.
-There is no need to store data on a physical device that you carry around with you in today’s world of high internet speeds and and redunandant in a world where you can access business data remotely without having to save it to a device.
+There is no need to store data on a physical device that you carry around with you in today’s world of high internet speeds and redundant in a world where you can access business data remotely without having to save it to a device.
 You should not be using USB devices to store data, and you can prevent these from working when plugged in by an employee.